arildlangseid/rust_arduino/README.md

 # Example of an Arduino library usage in a Rust project

-The project tested with Arduino UNO on Fedora 35.
+The project tested with Arduino UNO on Ubuntu 24.04.1 LTS.
 It demonstrates the usage of [LiquidCrystal_I2C](https://github.com/johnrickman/LiquidCrystal_I2C) with rust project to control I2C Text Display from Rust.
 It also shows how to combine it with existing Arduino rust crates.